-The Seagate's USB 3.0 hard drive is the one to buy if you're into space monoliths, speed and cross-platform compatibility.
+The external hard drive is the one to buy if you're into space monoliths, speed and cross-platform compatibility.
 Not that there's any 4TB competition at the moment...

-About the only real problem I can see with the GoFlex Desk’s design is that it can only be stood upright, lacking the rubber feet for sideways placement like the FreeAgent Xtreme could be.
-True, rubber feet would diminish the sleek design, but now cat owners will need to be ever more vigilant lest the drive take an unfortunate tumble.
+The only real problem I can see with the GoFlex Desk’s design is that it can only be stood upright, lacking the rubber feet for sideways placement like the FreeAgent Xtreme could be.
+True, rubber feet would diminish the sleek design, but now cat owners will need to be ever more vigilant lest the drive takes an unfortunate tumble.